Desk with Laptop, Calculator, Files and small model of house with epc colours

 I've stolen the above image from the Dimplex website.
 Dimplex, I hope you don't mind.

-I've included it in the next section showing indicative EPC ratings for my house, and I was surprised to see it produce a better rating than the baseline using my gas combi boiler.
-The raw cost of one of these cylinders is over 2,000 GBP however.
+I've included it in the next section showing indicative EPC ratings for my house, and it produces a better rating than my baseline with a gas combi boiler.

 Anyhow, this might be an option if you have a property without gas or in the example in the Dimplex case study in Jersey where at the time, the cost of gas was three times that in the UK.